parekhnish/MusicScores/README.md

 ## Structure

-Each top-level folder in this repository contains files for a piece of music.
+- `Drafts`: This folder contains scores in progress.
+- `_resources`: This folder contains snippets and other Lilypond files that are meant to be shared across the main scores as imports.

 _TODO_: Define a proper structure inside each of these folders